-Hip Dislocation in Emergency Medicine Medication
+Hip Dislocation Management in the ED Medication

 Medication Summary

-In addition to airway protection and rescue, the procedural sedation goals must include pain relief, muscle relaxation, and procedure amnesia.
+In addition to airway protection and rescue, procedural sedation goals must include pain relief, muscle relaxation, and procedure amnesia.

 Analgesics